 The homemade liquor, moonshine, has a rich history in American culture.
 It conjures memories of prohibition, fast cars, stills in the woods, and cheap booze that packs a wallop.
 So when it’s time to celebrate National Moonshine Day on June 5, you have a lot of different ways to think about moonshine beyond drinking alcohol.
 (To be clear, we didn’t say you couldn’t drink.)
 Moonshine refers to an illegally distilled spirit, usually made by an individual.
 And although moonshine was commonly made in the United States throughout most of the 1800s, it didn’t become the stuff of legends (and awful hangovers) until the passage of the 18th Amendment in 1919.
 Rather than making you show off your memory of 10th grade history class, we’ll just mention that the 18th Amendment prohibited alcohol in the United States.
 Until 1933, when the 21st Amendment passed, repealing the 18th Amendment, Americans who wanted to drink alcohol had to turn to the black market of the day, which belonged to the moonshiners and bootleggers.
 They distilled the moonshine and then delivered it, making everyone involved criminals.
 Today, moonshine has been featured on “reality” TV shows, and it’s also sold by large distilleries, looking to rekindle the memories of the illegal liquor.
 Even though what’s made today is called moonshine, it’s difficult to equate today’s moonshine with the alcohol brewed in a still deep in the woods in the 1920s.
 But at least you won’t go blind drinking modern moonshine.

-How to Celebrate National Moonshine Day
+National Moonshine Day Activities

 1. Try a craft whiskey